The Boston Marathon was last week and it was a helluva race.

 Get ridiculously strong.
 Runners who don’t do any type of strength training are going to be at a serious disadvantage in a downhill race.
 Holding your form while you’re tired and running downhill is very difficult but it’s easier if you’ve spent time in the gym.
 Stick to basic, multi-joint movements like squats, dead lifts, and pull ups.

 I have a tendency to only do the same 5-6 exercises in the gym.
 While they’re compound, multi-joint movements that give me the maximum benefit with the least time investment, I should really branch out to avoid a performance plateau.
-This is exactly why I bought the Rebel Strength Guide a few weeks ago.
-Instead of improvising in the gym with the same few exercises, I’m going for a focused program that can help me get strong with new exercises.
-I start next week.
+A few things I recommend:

 Downhill Workouts – General to Specific

 When you think you’re ready to do more specific downhill running, make sure to follow a logical progression from easy (less specific) to difficult (more specific) workouts.